 According to Florida law, any person acting in good faith who seeks medical or emergency assistance for someone who is experiencing an overdose may not be detained or prosecuted for a drug-related criminal offense.
 Similarly, somebody suffering from an overdose may not be arrested or punished for drug-related criminal conduct.

-What are the Standards for the Best Florida Drug Rehab Facilities?
+What are the Standards for the Best Florida Alcohol and Drug Rehab Centers?

 Having said that, the best rehab centers in Florida will provide recognized addiction treatment programs that have been approved by one of the accrediting agencies listed below: